Farthest Frontier: Best City Building Strategy Guide

 Placing Basic Well near the population

-Place it at a location where the town people can have easy access to it and is not too far from the town center because in case there is a fire outbreak, and you don’t need any delay in putting it out.
+Place it at a location where the town people can have easy access to it and is not too far from the town center because in case there is a fire outbreak, you don’t need any delay in putting it out.
 For Firewood Splitter, there is a desirability rating you have to keep in check.

 Constructing Firewood Splitter